jeromeku/lab2-1/README.md

 </head>
 <body>
   <script type="text/javascript">

   </script>
 </body>
 </html>
 ```

-* Empty document with no external CSS file for style
+* As you can see, it is an "empty" document with no external CSS file for style.

-Is example is meant to show what can already be done with an empty document:
+* You can load D3 from a local script.

+However, even if empty, this document allows us to do a lot of things:

- * Open the Chrome developper console
+* Open the Chrome developper console.
 * Look at the D3 object and explore its attribute and functions.
+* Examples:
+   * Which D3 version is? `d3.version`.
- * Example: functions, such as the first ones `d3.ascending(1, 2)` and `d3.max([1, 3, 4])`
+   * Execute functions such as `d3.ascending(1, 2)` and `d3.max([1, 3, 4])`.
+   * Look at the [source code](https://github.com/mbostock/d3/blob/master/d3.js) for a more readable code.
- * D3 overloads Javascript data structures
+ * D3 also overloads Javascript data structures
  * Example: `[1, 2, 3].map(function(d, i) {return [d, i];})`, with accessor function `d3.max([[1,2], [2, 9], [3, 4]], function(d) { return d[0];})` (e.g. if you have object or arrays)
  * Many, many helpers function: `d3.interpolateString(1, 2)`, etc..